Cyphodias-Dev/WordPad/README.md

 <b>History</b>

-An Excert from Wikipedia:  https://en.wikipedia.org/wiki/WordPad
+An excerpt from Wikipedia:  https://en.wikipedia.org/wiki/WordPad

 "WordPad is a word processor software included with Windows 95 and later, until Windows 11.
 Similarly to its predecessor Microsoft Write, it is a basic word processor, positioned as more advanced than the Notepad text editor by supporting rich text editing, but with a subset of the functionality of Microsoft Word.